jenkinsci/git-plugin/README.md

 <dt>Name of repository</dt>
   <dd>
-  Name of the repository, such as `origin`, that contains the branch.
+  Name of the repository, such as <code>origin</code>, that contains the branch.
   If left blank, it'll default to the name of the first repository configured.
   </dd>

 <dt>Branch to merge to</dt>
   <dd>
-  The name of the branch within the named repository to merge to, such as `master`.
+  The name of the branch within the named repository to merge to, such as <code>master</code>.
   </dd>

 <dt>Merge strategy</dt>